Villanova-AI/villanova_developers/docs/villanova10/docs/reference/convert-bundle.md

 `pageTemplates`,
 `resources`

->Previous names for `pageTemplates` and `contentTemplates`, `pageModels` and `contentModels` repectively, are still supported on Entando 7 but may be deprecated in a future release.
+>Previous names for `pageTemplates` and `contentTemplates`, `pageModels` and `contentModels` repectively, are still supported on Villanova but may be deprecated in a future release.

 * If the v1 bundle used the `ingressPath` specification in a microservice, it should be removed and replaced with an API claim.
 To create an API, use the `ent bundle api add` command and for more information, see the [API claim tutorial](../../tutorials/create/ms/add-api-claim.md).